Mystery Skull Washes Ashore On Sand At Island Beach State Park In Ocean County

 OCEAN COUNTY, N.J.
 (CBS) — A mystery washes ashore on a New Jersey beach.
 A skull showed up on Monday on the sand at Island Beach State Park in Ocean County.

-The New Jersey Department of Environmental Protection shared the pictures on Twitter.READ MORE: WATCH: Sixers Fans Get Loud As Philadelphia Rapper Meek Mill Rings The Bell
+The New Jersey Department of Environmental Protection shared the pictures on Twitter.READ MORE: Philadelphia Mom Amber Nichols, 2-Month-Old Daughter Sophia Watson Located

 We have confirmed that this is the ventral (lower) jaw and skull of a Minke whale. https://t.co/lIISxVAzYW

-— New Jersey Department of Environmental Protection (@NewJerseyDEP) June 2, 2021READ MORE: JBS Meat Processing Plant In Souderton Affected By Cyberattack
+— New Jersey Department of Environmental Protection (@NewJerseyDEP) June 2, 2021READ MORE: Philadelphia Weather: Severe Storms This Afternoon & Evening Expected To Bring Heavy Rain, Damaging Winds

-They said, “You never know what you’re going to find on the beach after a storm.”MORE NEWS: Good Times To Roll Once Again At Philadelphia Casinos As City Lifts Nearly All COVID Restrictions
+They said, “You never know what you’re going to find on the beach after a storm.”MORE NEWS: White House Promoting Giveaways, Incentives To Get Americans Vaccinated

 It took a few days, but they say it’s the jaw and skull of a minke whale.